 Each category is filtered by its place in the class hierarchy.
 For example, if you wanted to see logging for a specific class that is registered in the Admin portlet, you would browse to that specific class and change its log level to something that is more descriptive, such as DEBUG.
 Once you click the Save button at the bottom of the list, you will start seeing DEBUG messages from that class in your application server's log file.

 If you are not sure which class you want to see log messages for, you can find a place higher up in the hierarchy and select the package name instead of an individual class name.
 If you do this, messages for every class lower in the hierarchy will be displayed in your application server's log file.

-If you are want to set the log level for one of your own classes in a deployed plugin, you can register that class (so long as it uses Log4J to do its logging) with Liferay so that you can control the log levels more easily.
+If you are working in the extension environment or have created a plugin and want to set the log level for one of your own classes, you can register that class (so long as it uses Log4J to do its logging) with the Admin portlet so that you can control the log levels more easily.

 You will first need to implement Log4J logging in your class, with a statement such as the following (taken from Liferay's JCRHook class):

 private static Log _log = LogFactory.getLog(JCRHook.class);

 You would then use this _log variable to create log messages in your code for the various logging levels:

 To enable your logging messages to appear in your server's log file via the Admin portlet, click the Add Category tab on the same Log Levels page.